 Field of study

 The award will be available each year to a prospective or continuing PhD student who meets the following Eligibility Criteria:

-- enrolled or enrolling full-time in a program of study for the degree of Doctor of Philosophy at the Australian National University (within 6 months of taking up the position); and
+- enrolled or about to enrol full-time in a program of study for the degree of Doctor of Philosophy at the Australian National University (applicants must apply for the award within 6 months of commencing their PhD); and

 - undertaking a PhD project related to climate change, supported by a developed project brief; and

 - is from a rural, remote, Indigenous, Pacific or disadvantaged background.

 Applications that don't meet these criteria will not be considered.
 Priority may be given to applicants under 32 years of age.

 The award covers the following costs:

 - An award up to $10,000 per annum to support costs of daily living to be paid in fortnightly instalments unless otherwise stated in the letter of offer.

 - Paid maternity and parental leave is not applicable to this award.

 - Unpaid leave of absence on personal grounds, which does not exceed a total period of twelve months during the tenure of the Award, may be granted after which the student may resume the Award.